terralang/terra/README.md

     terra addone(a : int) : int

 The last line of the example invokes the Terra function from the top level context (which is Lua code).
 This is an example of the interaction between Terra and Lua.
 Terra code is JIT compiled to machine code when it is first _needed_.
 In this example, this occurs when `addone` is called.
 In general, functions are _needed_ when then are called, or when they are referred to by other functions that are being compiled.
-If you want to avoid the overhead of compiling code at runtime, you can also compile code ahead of time and save it in a `.o` file (NYI).

 More information on the interface between Terra and Lua can be found in [Lua-Terra interaction](#interaction).

-We can also print "hello, world" directly from Terra like so:
+We can also print "hello, world" directly from Terra code like so:

     local c = terralib.includec("stdio.h")